CS6028-LSSE-Team-White/review-galaxy/README.md

 ## Firefox
 ![Firefox Design](Images/firefox.png)

-TODO: talk more about the actual implementation once I get photos

 ## Additional Information
 We had to create a novel idea for this project, it needed to be something new and not commonly used to display data in regular database systems.
 We believe we've accomplished this by designing our model with the following in mind:
 - Radial layout to show the evolution of product​